Heat stroke

 1. Heat Cramps

 Heat cramps are the least serious.
 They involve painful cramping of large muscles.
-They usually involve your calf muscles.
+They usually affect your calf muscles.
 Sodium loss and dehydration from high rates of sweating lead to heat cramps.

 2. Heat Exhaustion